mpsonntag/prodoc/gca/documentation.md

 ### Create conference

-Field description, Admin panel, main tab
+Admin panel - main tab field description

 - Submission ... abstracts can be submitted; sole option to activate and inactivate abstract submission.
 - Published ... the conference will appear in the lower part of the conference list on the main page.